Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing/automatic-mode.md

 When agents have an equal number of active conversations, they'll be assigned the next conversation in order using standard round-robin logic.
 If online agents lack the necessary skill, the conversation will be directed to the nearest available agent through the standard round-robin logic.

-To consider additional automatic assignment parameters withing your Inbox, follow these steps:
+To consider additional automatic assignment parameters within your Inbox, follow these steps:

 1. Go to **Settings > Inboxes**.
 2. Select an Inbox from the list and click ![gear](../../../assets/icons/gear.svg).